Dav3whit3/bfb_ta/README.md

   <summary> :soon: Currently under develop</summary>

   - Mock a Prod / Dev setup with different docker-compose services point to differente data bases.
+  - Create a more representative seed to be fed to db models eg JSON

 </details>